-The sub-address register is new to the COM20020iD, previously a reserved register.
+The sub-address register is new to the COM20022i, previously a reserved register.
 Bits 2, 1 and 0 are used to select one of the registers assigned to address 7h.
-SUBAD1 and SUBAD0 already exist in the Configuration register on the COM20020B.
-They are exactly same as those in the Sub-Address register.
+SUBAD1 and SUBAD0.
+They are exactly same as those in the Configuration register.
 If the SUBAD1 and SUBAD0 bits in the Configuration register are changed, the SUBAD1 and SUBAD0 in the Sub-Address register are also changed.
 SUBAD2 is a new sub-address bit.
-It Is used to access the 1 new Set Up register, SETUP2.
-This register is selected by setting SUBAD2=1.
+It Is used to access the 3 new Set Up registers, SETUP2, BUS CONTROL and DMA COUNT.
+These registers are selected by setting SUBAD2=1.
 The SUBAD2 bit is cleared automatically by writing the Configuration register.